MathiasHoffmann100/MathiasHoffmann100/README.md

 I have a BS degree in Business Informatics and also CCNA, NSE4, CCSA and AZ-900 certifications.

 Topics related to IT-Infrastructure, security and automation are my area of expertise and constant learning: Firewalling, Python programming, automation, traffic analysis and Cloud.
+I am currently trying to update cosntantly my portfolio with new and old projects.

 <h2>👨‍💻 Cybersecurity Projects:</h2>